-Organisations must demonstrate a clear vision and long-term plan to further deploy your solution and scale up your impact, as well as inspiring others to follow suit by furthering that technology or solution.
+Organisations must also demonstrate a clear vision and long-term plan to further deploy their solution and scale up their impact, as well as inspiring others to follow suit by advancing sustainable and human development.

-To be eligible to enter for this award, you should be a small or medium-sized enterprise (SME), a non-profit organisation (NPO), or a similar organisation.
+To be eligible for this category, organisations must be a small or medium-sized enterprise (SME) or a non-profit organisation (NPO).

 The evaluation criteria is split into three parts, each with their percentages of influence on the initial assessments.
 They are:

 Innovation refers to a novel solution or a transformation of an existing solution that solves a challenge or a need, generates value and brings significant positive impact.A solution can be a technology, a service or a business model.

 The innovation criterion requires organisations to demonstrate that their solution:

 The Prize does not award early stage start-ups, demonstration projects, prototypes or solutions that have not demonstrated any impact on the ground.